physiodatatoolbox/docs/docs/user-guide/session-manager.md

     title="Pushing PhysioAnalyzer modules to files"
     id="push-prompt"
     caption=
     "The summary and options window that  pops up when applying PhysioAnalyzers to PhysioData files.
-Note that in this case, only the following settings will be pushed to the files: channel number, epochs definitions, high-pass filter settings, and minimum R-peak value.
-All other settings and all PhysioAnalyzers with different tags will be left unaffected."
+Note that in this case, only the following settings will be pushed to the files: epochs definitions, high-pass filter settings, and minimum R-peak value.
+These settings will only be applied to modules tagged ECG.
+All other settings, i.e.  settings not in this list, and all PhysioAnalyzers with different tags, will be left unaffected.
+By choosing the appropriate button, the settings can be propagated to all files, or only the files previously selected in the Session Manager (in this  case the first two files)."
 %}

 Note that the **Remove Analyzer** and **View/Edit Analyzer** buttons act on the selected  PhysioAnalyzers (highlighted in blue), while the **Apply to PhysioData Files**  button acts on the checked PhysioAnalyzers and their checked settings, regardless of selection.